preciofishbone/OmniaDocsG2/blocks/anchor-navigation/index.rst

 .. image:: anchor-navigation-block-anchors.png

-+ **(First field)**: Select a property to get anchors from and the click the plus.
-Normally a text property.
-Can only be one property (but can be from several blocks).
++ **(First field)**: Select an anchor that are already created on the page and then click the plus.
-+ **REFRESH**: If automatic anchor creation is not used, editors have to click REFERSH after adding anchors to have them appear in the navigation.
++ **REFRESH**: If automatic anchor creation is not used, editors have to click REFERSH after adding anchors to be able to add them to the navigation.
 + **Automatic anchor creation**: If this option is selected, anchors will automatically be added to the navigation while an editor works with text and creates anchors (for example for main headings).

 Display